MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 ## Status:
 Ready to use and enjoy on Overleaf.
+Works without warnings when using pdflatex, version 2024.

-Running locally may require troubleshooting your LaTeX setup.
+Running locally may require troubleshooting your LaTeX setup or your text editor's configuration for LaTeX.

 ## Coming soon